PRX/www.radiotopia.fm/README.md

 ### Media

 There is an [S3 bucket](https://console.aws.amazon.com/s3/home?region=us-east-1&bucket=media.radiotopia.fm&prefix=) for hosting media and files that are too large to check in to Git, which is available at [`media.radiotopia.fm`](http://media.radiotopia.fm/).

+### Paths

+The following are paths that should be maintained in perpetuity.

+- `/` Homepage
+- `/radiopia` Redirect to homepage, or the homepage is `/` is being used for something else
+- `/newsletter` Newsletter signup form
+- `/spotify` End-point for Spotify ads
+- `/rewards` Donor exclusive content